 Executive Dysfunction Testing

 Before treating executive function disorder, the professionals at NeuroHealth Arlington Heights will perform a neuropsychological test, which is available to people of all ages.
 It’s important to note that we don’t administer the exact same test to everyone who presents with certain symptoms or concerns.
 Instead, we work with each patient individually to understand their presenting issues and create a plan that works.
 We also don’t believe in using curriculum-based measures when conducting assessments.
 Our team members take a more deductive approach to assessment, customizing the test to the individual needs.
-We can also become your advocate when it comes to managing school-related expectations.
+We can also assist you with school consultation and advocacy.

 Executive Dysfunction Treatment